How to register, operate a company in Kenya as a Foreigner

 1. Annual returns filing

 For Kenyan businesses, this regulatory compliance is essential as it serves as a way for companies to inform the appropriate regulators of their present condition.
-Since it also denotes a renewal of registration, it is consequently regarded as necessary.
-It has to be submitted annually.
 The Office of the Registrar of Companies is the main agency that is in charge of this compliance, and it requires every company, both indigenous and foreign, to file its annual returns once every year.
 Other agencies like the Kenya Revenue Authority require companies to file annual returns to update the status of the number of foreign workers at the company and for tax-related information, respectively.

 The Companies Act provides that “where a company defaults in complying with the filing of Annual Returns and Financial Statements, the company and every officer of the company that is in default are liable to pay to the Registrar, an administrative penalty for each day during which the default continues.”